Xi Zhongxun: Early period of the PRC

+Xi maintained a close relationship with Chökyi Gyaltsen, the 10th Panchen Lama, whom he first met in 1951.
+The Panchen Lama regard Xi as a good teacher and helpful friend.
+In 1951, Xi described the Panchen Lama as a progressive force in Tibet.

+In September 1952, in anticipation of the execution of the First Five-Year Plan, the central government resolved to dismantle the six extensive administrative regions and convened prominent regional military and political figures in Beijing, including Gao Gang, Rao Shushi, Deng Zihui, Deng Xiaoping, and Xi Zhongxun—an event historically denoted as the “Five Horses Entering Beijing”.
+Xi Zhongxun was designated as Minister of the Publicity Department of the Chinese Communist Party and concurrently served as deputy director and Party Secretary of the Government Administration Council's Committee on Culture and Education.
+He spearheaded the formation of the guiding policy: "Rectify and enhance, prioritize development, elevate quality, and progress steadily".

+Beginning in September 1953, Xi held successive positions as Secretary-General of the Government Administration Council of the Central People's Government and subsequently as Secretary-General of the State Council.
 When the 14th Dalai Lama visited Beijing in 1954 for several months of political meetings and studies in Chinese and Marxism, Xi spent time with the Tibetan leader, who fondly recalled Xi as "very friendly, comparatively open-minded, very nice."
 As a gift, the Dalai Lama gave Xi an Omega watch.
-When the Dalai Lama's brother visited Beijing in the early 1980s, Xi was still wearing that watch.
+When the Dalai Lama's brother Gyalo Thondup visited Beijing in the early 1980s, Xi was still wearing that watch.

-High offices in Beijing, purge

-In September 1952, Xi Zhongxun became chief of the party's propaganda department and supervised cultural and education policies.
 At the 8th National Congress of the Chinese Communist Party in 1956, he was elected a member of the CCP Central Committee.
-In 1959, he became a vice-premier and worked under Premier Zhou Enlai in directing the State Council's lawmaking and policy research functions.
+In April 1959, he became a vice-premier and worked under Premier Zhou Enlai in directing the State Council's lawmaking and policy research functions.
+Xi was the youngest vice-premier.
+For ten years, he aided Premier Zhou in overseeing the State Council's daily functions and contributed to the development of significant national policies, legislation, and regulations, in addition to engaging in critical state and diplomatic matters.